genestack/user-tutorials/source/tutorials/Methylation_profiling/quality-control-preprocessing-raw-reads.rst

 obtained from Dnmt3a-KO (blue) or WT HSCs (red) samples.
 Additionally, on the app page you could specify the statistics and metainfo which will be displayed on the plot and sort the samples by specific QC statistics or metainfo keys of choice.

 Now let's look at the  `FastQC report`_ for one of the assays, for example, “ko3a_b2l4 Bisulfite-Seq”.
-All prepared FastQC reports for all the samples are stored in the `FastQC reports for Rodriguez et al., 2014`_ folder.
 Per sequence GC content graph shows the GC content across the whole length of each read.
 Ideally, we will see the normal distribution of GC content.
 Our results reflect some deviation from from normal